|Program Description and Goals||MD/MS in Biomedical Informatics Admission Process||Requirements for International Applicants||Application Deadlines|

 Summer admission - March 1

-The application process for the Doctor of Medicine is determined by the McGovern Medical School at UTHealth and the UTRGV School of Medicine, respectively.
-The application process for the Master of Science in Biomedical Informatics is determined by the School of Biomedical Informatics.
+The application process for the Doctor of Medicine is determined by the McGovern Medical School at UTHealth Houston, the UTRGV School of Medicine, or Baylor College of Medicine, respectively.
+The application process for the Master of Science in Biomedical Informatics is determined by the McWilliams School of Biomedical Informatics.

-Each student follows a degree plan developed with the guidance of SBMI’s Office of Academic Affairs.
+Each student follows a degree plan developed with the guidance of the Office of Academic Affairs at McWilliams School of Biomedical Informatics.
+A signed degree plan will be filed each academic year that includes the required and/or elective courses as specified for the student’s dual degree program.
 A total of 39 semester credit hours must be completed prior to graduation.

 Each course with a BMI prefix in the Biomedical Informatics degree plan is a graduate level, professional course and must be passed with a grade of “B” or better.
 Students must earn a grade of “B” or higher in all dual degree program courses, unless the course is graded on a Pass or Fail basis in which a grade of “Pass” must be earned.
 If a dual degree student earns less than a “B” in any required course, it must be retaken to continue in the program.
 A grade of “B” or higher must be earned on the second attempt to prevent dismissal from the program.
 The minimum grade point average (GPA) required for graduation is 3.0 on all BMI courses.

-The Dual Degree program requires a minimum of 39 semester credit hours to earn the MS, including the completion of a practicum experience in the field of biomedical informatics.
-Students must complete 27 semester credit hours of SBMI coursework and 12 semester credit hours from the student’s MD program are accepted.
-The Dual Degree curriculum for the MS degree includes:
+The MD/MS program requires a minimum of 39 semester credit hours to earn the MS, including the completion of a practicum experience in the field of biomedical informatics.
+Students must complete 27 semester credit hours of McWilliams School of Biomedical Informatics coursework and 12 semester credit hours from the student’s MD program are accepted.
+The program curriculum for the MS degree includes:

-McGovern Medical School at UTHealth Modules accepted by SBMI for the Dual Degree Program
+McGovern Medical School at UTHealth Houston Modules accepted by McWilliams School of Biomedical Informatics for the Dual Degree Pathway Program

 Doctoring 1 Module: History and Physical (MS Year 1) – 4 semester credit hours